How to Submit a Podcast to Apple Podcasts, Google Podcasts, and Spotify in 2021

 Logging into Podcasts Connect is straightforward.
 Just click the + symbol in the left-hand corner.

-To register your podcast with iTunes, you’ll need to submit your RSS feed to the service.
+To register your podcast with Apple Podcasts, you’ll need to submit your RSS feed to the service.
 You’ll then be prompted to preview the feed.

 To verify that you are the owner of the podcast RSS feed that has been submitted, you’ll be sent a verification code to enter on iTunes.
 Once you do that, you’ll be able to view the layout of your podcast episode lineup in Apple Podcasts.